AventusDAO/avn-gateway-api/README.md

 **REQUEST PARAMS** \
-`blockNumber` *[required]* - a string representing the block number containing the transaction `transactionIndex` *[required]* - a string representing the index of the transaction within the block
+`blockNumber` *[required]* - a string representing the block number containing the transaction `transactionIndex` *[required]* - a string representing the index of the transaction within its block

 **EXAMPLE**
 ```